mikaeilorfanian/mikaeilorfanian.github.io/_posts/2017-6-18-pubsub-with-redis.md

 ---
 layout: post
-title: Simplify Your Application by Using the PubSub Pattern: Part 1, In-depth Intro to PubSub
+title: Simplify Your App by Using the PubSub Pattern: Part 1, Intro to PubSub
 published: true
 ---
 In this article, we will